 Instructure got its “Inc.” and progressed from a big idea to a real-deal tech startup.

 The legendary pre-Canvas product validation tour went metro (Geo Metro).

 Josh Coates came out of techpreneur retirement to serve as Instructure’s CEO.
 Canvas became the statewide LMS for all Utah public schools, colleges, and universities.

 Instructure formally launched the Canvas learning management system, disrupting the LMS status quo for better and forever.

 Canvas Network began offering open, online courses for everyone, everywhere.

 Beyonce played the Super Bowl halftime show.
 (And Instructure moved its HQ to the Old Mill Corporate Center in SLC, UT.)

-Instructure went international with offices in London, Sydney, and Hong Kong.
+Instructure went international with offices in London, Sydney, Sau Paulo, and Budapest.

 Instructure launched Canvas Studio, a collaborative next-gen video-learning platform.
 Instructure also added Cinnamon Toast Crunch to its office cereal offerings.